 - Faster marking than CO2 laser markers because their higher power density is absorbed by the material

-- Possibility to double the pulse frequency of the output beam in order to mark gold or other metals which strongly reflect infrared wavelengths
+- Possibility to double the pulse frequency of the output beam to mark gold or other metals which strongly reflect infrared wavelengths

 - Initial cost is higher than that of CO2 lasers, but similar to fiber laser systems